jenkinsci/docker/README.md

 To run:

 ```
-docker run -it -p 8080:8080 jenkins
+docker run -p 8080:8080 jenkins
 ```

 To use a persistent volume

 ```
-docker run -it -p 8080:8080 -v /your/home:/var/jenkins_home
+docker run --name myjenkins -p 8080:8080 -v /var/jenkins_home jenkins
 ```

+The volume for the "myjenkins" named container will then be persistent.

-You can also specify that it will run under the jenkins user:
+You can also bind mount in a volume from the host:

+First, ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 102 normally - or use -u root), then:

 ```
-docker run -it -u jenkins -p 8080:8080 -v /your/home:/var/lib/jenkins/home jenkins
+docker run -p 8080:8080 -v /your/home:/var/jenkins_home jenkins
 ```

-Ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 102 normally)